Exciting Big Cheese Deal: Bringing Vermont Cheese to Your Dairy Tote

 Dreams of Cheese

 Small farm–crafted, award-winning Vermont Cheese delivered in a 4P Bag . . .
 It may seem like no big deal to you, but it’s a moment 4P Foods Founder & CEO Tom McDougall has been dreaming about for years.
-Yes, our network of Virginia and Maryland dairy farmers and cheesemakers make superb cheeses, and as a food hub, one of 4P’s core functions is to aggregate and distribute locally grown and ethically produced food to our customers.
+Yes, our network of Virginia and Maryland dairy farmers and cheesemakers make superb cheeses, and as a food hub, one of 4P Foods’ core functions is to aggregate and distribute locally grown and ethically produced food to our customers.
 Each region has its local specialties, unique varieties, and flavor profiles that are unique to the terroir.
 We think those differences are worth savoring and celebrating, just as the small farmers behind them are worth supporting!

 Over the years, we’ve gotten to know other hubs working to connect small farmers to communities up and down the Eastern seaboard.
 In commiserating about flat tires and missing cases of carrots, we discovered that many of them, like 4P Foods, are committed to supporting small farmers, fair labor practices, ethical treatment of animals, careful management of natural resources, and racial justice.
 We began to ask ourselves: what if we didn’t just swap stories and advice, but also exchanged Virginia-grown apples for famed Vermont cheese to support regional farmers and hubs through mutually beneficial business transactions?
-How can we support each other to build a more resilient and sustainable food chain?
+How can we support each other to build a more regenerative, resilient and equitable food system?

-Enter: The Eastern Food Hub Collaborative
+How it started: The Eastern Food Hub Collaborative

 In early February 2020, 4P Foods, nine other food hubs, and four food hub support organizations — both for-profit and nonprofit, urban and rural, representing New England to the Carolinas — gathered at the beautiful Oak Springs Garden Foundation in Upperville, Virginia.
 The goal was to explore opportunities for cooperation and establish the ground rules of hub-to-hub trading.
 After several days of discussion, the end result was a food hub trade agreement: the Eastern Food Hub Collaborative (EFC), which seeks to leverage food hub collaboration and best practices, financially sustainable transactions, and transparency to help farmers, food hubs, and consumers in the Eastern United States thrive.